A History in Three Acts

 In 1976, VLT ventured beyond its own four walls and ‘toured’ a production of Shakespeare’s Twelfth Night, performing at what is now known as Brickyard Plaza but at the time was the community college campus.
 A portent of what was to come.

 With 1980 came concrete evidence of the theatre’s success.
 In a joyous stage ceremony on November 9 of that year, just seven years and one day from the opening night for Li’l Abner, Board President Jack Taylor, Fifi Green and Muriel Dundas officially ‘burned the mortgage’.
 Of course, in the tradition of theatre, the burning was staged with some dramatic license – worthless paper stood in for the real thing, which was supposed to have been locked up but in fact was in a plastic bag in the possession of Yvonne Pinkerton, and there it stayed until she later framed it.
-Today, it hangs on the wall in the Presidents Room.
+Today, it hangs on the wall in the Presidents Club.

 In 1984, more building renovations were underway when Steve Pagmarian was hired as the first technical director.